plantemoran-appdev/.github/CONTRIBUTING.md

 ## Creating Issues

-- You can [create an issue][gh-issues-new], but before doing that please read the bullets below and include as many details as possible.
+- You can [create an issue](../../../issues/new/choose), but before doing that please read the bullets below and include as many details as possible.
-- Perform a [cursory search][gh-issues-search] to see if a similar item has already been submitted.
+- Perform a [cursory search](../../../issues) to see if a similar item has already been submitted.

 ## Recommended setup for contributing